The Most (and Least!) Important Elements that Impact Your Website Conversion Rate

 Improving social proof to get more visitors buying

-Optimizing paid search ads to increase relevance
+Optimizing your ads to increase relevance

 Very high importance on conversion rate